kill9zombie/elixir_dojo/DOJO.md

     iex> [{:milk, 2}, {:bread, 1}]
     [milk: 2, bread: 1]

 Both of these are the same.
+These are referred to as [Keyword](https://hexdocs.pm/elixir/1.4.0/Keyword.html#content) lists.

 #### Maps